Diagnosability of labeled $\mathfrak{D_p}$ automata: The definition of diagnosability

 where ${\bf D}=(\forall \pi''\in Q_0\xrsquigarrow{s''}q''\text{ with }\ell(\tau(\pi''))=\ell(\tau(\pi\pi'))) [((\WEI_{\pi''}\succeq \WEI_{\pi}\otimes t)\vee(q''\text{ is stuck}))\implies (E_f\in s'')].$ \end{definition}

 Definition~\ref{def_diag_LMPautomata} can be interpreted as follows.
-For a progressive dioid $\D$, automaton $\Acal^{\D}$ is $E_f$-diagnosable if and only if there exists an element $t\succ{\bf1}$ in $\D$, for every path $\pi$ whose last event is faulty, for every path $\pi'$ as a continuation of $\pi$, if either $\WEI_{\pi'}\succ t$ or $\pi'$ ends at a stuck state, then one can make sure that a faulty event (although not necessarily $e_f$) must have occurred when the timed label sequence $\ell(\tau(\pi\pi'))$ has been generated after at least time $t$ since $e_f$ occurs.
-Here we consider progressive dioids because in such dioids, for a path $\pi'$ as in \eqref{eqn17_diag_LMPautomata}, in a large extent we have $\WEI_{\pi'}\succ t$, i.e., automaton $\Acal^{\D}$ can run for a long time.
+For a progressive dioid $\frakDp$, automaton $\Acal^{\frakDp}$ is $E_f$-diagnosable if and only if there exists an eventually dominant element $t$ in $T$, for every path $\pi$ whose last event is faulty, for every path $\pi'$ as a continuation of $\pi$, if either $\WEI_{\pi'}\succ t$ or $\pi'$ ends at a stuck state, then one can make sure that a faulty event (although not necessarily $e_f$) must have occurred when the weighted label sequence $\ell(\tau(\pi\pi'))$ has been generated.